flipz357/HIPE-2026/_pages/about.md

 permalink: about
 ---

-### HIPE-2026: Evaluating Accurate and Efficient Person-Place Relation Extraction
+### HIPE-2026: Evaluating Accurate and Efficient Person–Place Relation Extraction

-Following the successful evaluation labs in 2020 and 2022 on named entity processing, the third edition of the HIPE shared task will focus on **Person-Place Relation Mining in Historical Documents**.

-The central question of HIPE-2026 is: **Who was where when?** Participants will develop systems to extract person-place relations from multilingual historical newspapers, a crucial step for building historical knowledge graphs, reconstructing biographies, and enabling new forms of spatial analysis.

-### The Task

-The task is framed as a three-way relation classification.
-For a given person and place in a document, systems must determine if a relation holds by assigning one of three labels: `true`, `probable`, or `false`.
-Two distinct relation types will be evaluated:

-- **`wasAt`**: Denotes whether the person was ever at the place at any time before the document's publication.
-- **`isAt`**: Denotes whether the person is at the place in the immediate context of the publication date.
+Building on the success of HIPE-2020 and HIPE-2022, the third edition of the HIPE shared task explores the extraction of **person–place relations** in **multilingual historical documents**.
+Participants will develop systems that help uncover implicit and explicit connections between people and places across time, contributing to research in historical knowledge graphs, spatial humanities, and biographical reconstruction.

+For full details on task setup, data, and evaluation criteria, please see the [Tasks & Data](/tasks) page.

+---

 ### Evaluation Profiles

-Recognizing the growing importance of computational costs, HIPE-2026 will feature two evaluation profiles:
+HIPE-2026 features two evaluation profiles:

-1.  **Accuracy Profile**: Rewarding the highest-performing systems to push the state-of-the-art.
+1. **Accuracy Profile** – Focusing on system performance in relation classification.
-2.  **Efficiency Profile**: Promoting lightweight and scalable methods by considering a trade-off between accuracy, model size, and compute resources.
+2. **Efficiency Profile** – Rewarding scalable, lightweight approaches considering model size and compute cost.

-A surprise dataset from a different domain will be used to evaluate how well systems generalize.
+An unseen dataset from a different domain will be included to test generalization.

+---

 ### Registration and Information

 More information on the schedule and registration will be available soon.
-For questions, please contact the organizers via our mailing list (link to be provided).
+For questions, please contact the organizers via our [mailing list](https://groups.google.com/g/hipe-2026).

 ---

 ### About the Previous Edition (HIPE-2022)

-HIPE-2022 was based on diverse datasets and aimed at confronting systems with the challenges of dealing with more languages, learning domain-specific entities, and adapting to diverse annotation tag sets.

-The main **challenges** of the HIPE-2022 edition were:

-- Multilingual corpora from different countries: English, German (AU,DE,CH), French (CH,FR), Finnish, Swedish
-- Different document types (historical newspapers and classic commentaries)
-- Noisy OCR
-- Partial coverage of KBs with respect to historical entities
-- Different annotation tagsets

-### Registration and Mailing list

-Please mail to our [HIPE 2026 mailing list](https://groups.google.com/g/hipe-2026) for any questions.
+HIPE-2022 expanded the HIPE evaluation series by introducing multilingual corpora, more complex document types, and diverse annotation tagsets.
+Participants were challenged to build systems that could cope with OCR noise, partial knowledge base coverage, and historical language variation.
+See the [HIPE-2022 website](https://impresso.github.io/CLEF-HIPE-2022/) for details.

+---